jcolomb/HCS_analysis/Metadata_information/Readme.md

 - Open the local Project_metadata.csv file (you will find it in the data folder) in excel (or similar sofware like libreoffice).
 - Select all cells and change its format to "text" to avoid any intervention of the program in what you are typing
 - take the next number available for the experiment ID
-- enter data as requested in each cell, refer to the "explanation_of_metadata.csv" file for a desctiption.
-Keep information about metadata location empty for now, and keep the file open.
+- Keep information about metadata location empty for now, and keep the file open until further notice.
 - in the source_data column, write "this_github" for now.
+- Enter data about the experiment as requested in each cell, refer to the "explanation_of_metadata.csv" file for a desctiption.
 - save the file as a .csv document (separator = ",".
 In excel click "save as" and use the ".csv(macintosh)" option)